Project Name

 Principle Contractor requirements for the duration of the project

-• Site safety management for all subcontractors and third parties
+• Site safety management for all subcontractors and third parties.

-• Occupation management
+• Occupation management.

-• Environmental and sustainability requirements
+• Environmental and sustainability requirements.

-• 2.5km of trenched and bored CSR
+• 2.5km of trenched and bored CSR.

-• 2km of above ground GST cable route
+• 2km of above ground GST cable route.

-• Combination of trenched / bored UTXs
+• Combination of trenched and bored UTXs.

 Civil construction to support new signalling assets:

-• Retaining walls to support Axle Counter GAKs, Signals, Maintenance Access ways
+• Retaining walls to support axle counter GAKs, signals, maintenance access ways.

 • Complete re-build of Wattle Drive Pedestrian crossing